top of page

 p = the required pressure k = the discharge coefficient of the sprinkler (k-factor)

-From the above it results that the minimum required flow rate is bigger than what the sprinkler head can provide.
-Te solution for this is to consider the sprinkler flow rate equal with the minimum required flow rate, keep the same k factor and find out the required pressure from the equation.
+From the above, it results that the minimum required flow rate is bigger than what the sprinkler head can provide.
+The solution for this is to consider the sprinkler flow rate equal to the minimum required flow rate, keep the same k factor, and find out the required pressure from the equation.

 We have now determined the minimum pressure and flow for the first sprinkler at the first node which will be 76.50 L/min @ 1.2 bar.
-The next step is to calculate the pressure drop in the pipe between node 1 and 2 and for this we will use the Hazen-Williams pressure loss formula.
+The next step is to calculate the pressure drop in the pipe between nodes 1 and 2 and for this, we will use the Hazen-Williams pressure loss formula.

 Where